ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 * Expose encapsulation capabilities supported by CATS-Forwarders.
 * Retrieve active classification table of C-TC elements.
 * Retrieve active steering rules in CATS-Forwarders.
-* Retrieve active
+* Retrieve active installed policies in C-PSes.
 * Retrieve the traffic counters at CATS-Forwarders to ease correlation between both Ingress and Egress CATS-Forwarders.
-* Enable tools to check the correct behavior of various entities (e.g., classification rules, steering rules, and forwarding behavior).
+* Enable OAM tools to check the correct behavior of various entities (e.g., classification rules, steering rules, and forwarding behavior).
 See also {{sec-verify}}.

 ## Deployment Considerations {#sec-cats-deployment}